-Our diverse backgrounds and decades of experience enable us to provide the customized strategic vision and targeted tools needed to build organizational capacity and sustainability in nonprofits.
+Our diverse backgrounds and decades of experience enable Growth for Good consultants to provide the customized strategic vision and targeted tools needed to build organizational capacity and sustainability in nonprofits.

 We may be consultants by definition, but we work with the dedication of committed staffers to help nonprofits meet their unique challenges effectively and efficiently.
 Individually, we are knowledgeable, resourceful and adaptive.
 As a team, we offer a broad spectrum of skills and experience that would be difficult to find in one person.

 We are deeply committed to helping organizations develop a more integrated and holistic approach to serving their missions, and accomplish this by listening carefully, rolling up our sleeves and working collaboratively.